michaelhenry/XConfigs/README.md

 ## Introduction

 As part of software development process, we always need to see how our app will react depending on the different scenarios or configurations especially during testing.
-At the same time, it would be better if we some mechanism where we can immidiately turn off a certain functionality, or control some configurations via remote if there are something unexpected happened in our production environment.
+At the same time, it would be better if we can control some of app configurations on the fly, especially if there are unexpected things happened in our production environment, we can immediately enable or disable certain app functionality.

 ## Getting Started